D-grimut/Knowledge_AI/README.md

 ## Running the .py files
 - Run pre_processing.py, this file will process the course content into plain text files.
-- Run URI_Generator.py, this file will generate the knoweldge base.
+- Run URI_Generator.py, this file will generate the knowledge base.
 - Run entity_linking.py, this file will create a JSON file with all of the filtered data to be used for the final file.
 - Run topic_triple_gen.py, this file uses the JSON file to create the triples for the topics and links them to the first knowledge base.

-At the end, there should be a .ttl and .nt file with the knowledge base.
+In the end, there should be a .ttl and .nt file with the knowledge base.

 ## Running Fuseki Server
-- After having generated the graph, to run all the querries, follow these steps:
+- After having generated the graph, to run all the queries, follow these steps:
   - Open and run Fuseki Server.
   - Note the name of the dataset (bottom left of the image, in this case, "Data").
   - Because the path is hardcoded in the rasa py script - please make a data set and call it "Data" in Fuseki
   ![image](https://github.com/D-grimut/Knowledge_AI/assets/48657408/911ce926-fbd9-4da5-a6a8-412931d618b9)
-  - Upload into Fuseki Server the generated knoweldge base in the previous step.
+  - Upload into Fuseki Server the generated knowledge base in the previous step.
   - Find the endpoint_url variable and change the data part of (http://localhost:3030/Data) to the name found in Fuseki Server.

 ## Using Rasa Chatbot
 - To ensure that the Rasa Chatbot works as intended, follow these steps:
-  - Make sure your python version is between 3.8 or 3.10, otherwise Rasa will not install
+  - Make sure your Python version is between 3.8 and 3.10, otherwise, Rasa will not install
   - Open a terminal and write the following commands:
     - pip install rasa
     - rasa train